 Justification for Part 1 Matter

 The change is believed to be a Part 1 matter.
-The first part of DCP 311 is very much a clarification of what data is being used, however the second changes the years used to calculate the tariffs associated with each Charging Year and as such impacts customers and competition (DCUSA Paragraph 9.4.1 and 9.4.2)
+The first part of DCP 311 is very much a clarification of what data is to be used (charging year data or actual NUF data), however the second part of DCP 311 changes the years used to calculate the tariffs associated with each Charging Year (three distinct years rather than the last year of a set of three being the first year of the next set of three) and as such impacts customers and competition (DCUSA Paragraph 9.4.1 and 9.4.2).

 The Working Group will use the feedback provided as part of this Consultation to further develop the change in readiness for the Change Report stage.